gazezag/gaze-anchor/README.md

 }
 ```

-In addition, all the front hooks have the ability to intercept operations through returning false
+All the front hooks have the ability to intercept operations through returning false

 And some of them have some parameters to help